saritart1/Experimetrics-BITSS-Workshop/README.md

   - [Installing the Stata kernel for Jupyter Notebooks](#Installing-the-Stata-kernel-for-Jupyter-Notebooks)

 ---
+If you have issues installing/configuring, please open up an issue on this GitHub page

-If you have any questions/concerns/praise, please email:
+If you have any praise, please email:

 Oscar Barriga Cabanillas
 obarriga@ucdavis.edu